Building Beatkerri

 • My love of rhythm and sound

-• My curiosity about puzzles and play
+• My fascination with puzzles and play

 What I Hope for BeatKerri

 Want to try it out?
-Head to beatkerri.com

 Start with the Daily Beatdle.
 Share it.
 Remix it.
 Break it.
-Just have fun.